OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 <img src="images/2003-shaw-spencer.jpg" alt="Spencer Shaw, a Black Hartford resident, successfully purchased a home in a White neighborhood in Bloomfield in the early 1960s.
 Photo by Jacqueline Katz."  />
 <p class="caption">
-Image 39: Spencer Shaw, a Black Hartford resident, successfully purchased a home in a White neighborhood in Bloomfield in the early 1960s.
+Figure 39: Spencer Shaw, a Black Hartford resident, successfully purchased a home in a White neighborhood in Bloomfield in the early 1960s.
 Photo by Jacqueline Katz.
 </p>